 Mexican Roasted Cauliflower for Meatless Tacos

 This Mexican Roasted Cauliflower vegetarian taco meat could be eaten in a crunchy taco shell or in a soft tortilla.
-Recently I’ve seen tortilla bowls on the market and this is a great new product we enjoy at my house (I found it at Walmart).
+Recently I’ve seen tortilla bowls on the market and this is a great new product we enjoy at my house (I found them at Walmart).
 I personally love tortillas so I eat it in a tortilla when I eat this meal.

 - shredded lettuce